Saebyuckbaan/demo-mockup/Home.md

 ## The Assignment
 1. Choose one scenario for your application
     1. **Uber/Lyft Drivers** Help Uber/Lyft drivers around San Diego get the most profit by helping them position themselves closer to high demand areas.
 Alternatively, help Uber/Lyft drivers be in better positions to help people that are under the influence get home safely.
-    2. **Patrolling San Diego** Design a tool to help law enforcement officers efficiently patrol areas that have high crime rates, or are not safe.
+    2. **Patrolling San Diego** Design a tool to help law enforcement officers efficiently patrol areas that unsafe (ie. have high crime rates).
-    3. **AirBnB Rentals** Design a tool to help AirBnB customers find the best renting deals in San Diego.
+    3. **AirBnB Rentals** Design a tool to help AirBnB customers find the best renting deals around San Diego.
     4. **Housing Deals** Help real estate agents analyze housing rates and get the most profit through selling housing property around San Diego.

 2. Choose one aspect of the problem that you could address in an intuitive way using data visualization.
 You shouldn’t try to address the whole scenario, rather your goal is to make that specific aspect as well-refined as possible.
 Think about the problem and brainstorm what visualization would be most applicable to remedy the issue.
 Your visualizations should not be overly complex, it should have a clear focus that users could easily pick up.